Subscribe & get the latest news in your email

 To reduce costs, you can reduce the peak demand behind the meter (if you have demand-based pricing at this site).
 Fortunately, you can already get the most relevant information through your electric meter of the entire site (not necessarily of each charger).

-And of course, your meter reading data is completely independent of your OCPP version.
+And of course, your meter reading data is completely independent of which OCPP protocol version you implement.
 You can use the smart meter data directly or install a separate data log as shown below (one example of many)

 Keep in mind: getting the metering data of a building can be as important as data from your charging station.

-Now you know your real-time meter reading data, as well as your total maximum desired capacity of the charging site, you have a great foundation to optimize EV charging events.
+Now you know your real-time meter reading data, as well as your total maximum desired capacity of the charging site, you have a great foundation to optimize EV charging events —whether or not your system is OCPP 1.6 compliant.

 Our second tip: